ocamllabs/ocamllabs-www/_doc/packaging.md

 * `topkg`

-[Topkg](http://erratique.ch/software/topkg) is a packager for distributing OCaml software published by [Daniel Bünzli](http://erratique.ch/contact.en).
+[Topkg](http://erratique.ch/software/topkg) is a packager for distributing OCaml software.
 It provides an API to:
 - describe the files a package installs in a given configuration
 - specify information about the package's distribution creation and publication procedures.

 It is a library that is added as a build dependency to your package, and comes with an optional topkg-care tool which helps you manage your package lifecycle.